usdot-fhwa-stol/tim-bc/README.md

 ## Background

 This open-source project is part of the [CARMA Transportation Systems Management and Operations (TSMO)](https://usdot-carma.atlassian.net/wiki/spaces/CRMTSMO/overview) effort.
-The goal is to raise awareness of the [existing TIM-BC tool](https://www.fhwa.dot.gov/software/research/operations/timbc/) and engage with stakeholders to improve the tool.
+The goal is to raise awareness of the [existing TIM-BC tool](https://highways.dot.gov/research/resources/software/traffic-incident-management-benefit-cost-tim-bc-tool) and engage with stakeholders to improve the tool.
-For more information about the project and the tool, please visit the STOL TIM-BC Confluence space (url upcoming).
+For more information about the project and the tool, please visit the [STOL TIM-BC Confluence space](https://fhwa-ops.atlassian.net/wiki/spaces/TIMBC/overview).

 ## About the TIM-BC Tool